 Middle States accreditation helps a school critically review its current performance, set a course for positive change and build the commitment and support necessary for significant and long-term improvement.

 Accreditation helps ensure that schools are making the most efficient use of available resources.
 Middle States accredited schools are better positioned to use time, talent and money in the most efficient and effective way possible.

-Whether a school or district looks to build on its record of high performance and solid reputation or is interested in setting a new course for continuous school improvement, Middle States Accreditation is a catalyst for making every school and ultimately every school district, better.
+Whether a school looks to build on its record of high performance and solid reputation or is interested in setting a new course for continuous school improvement, Middle States accreditation is a catalyst for making every school better.

 The strongest supporters of the power of the accreditation process are those who have experienced it, such as Middletown High School North in New Jersey: